In today’s post, I will discuss how to predict your MLM Income. This might just be the most important article on my blog.

 What percentage of the company’s distributors are active each month?
 In my own experience (disclaimer) I’ve found the active rate to be anywhere from 20 to 30 percent of the total distributors.

-I’ve talked with many other successful distributors and most of them have told me that about 30 percent of their team is active in any given month.
+I’ve talked with many successful distributors, from a number of companies, and most of them have told me that about 20 to 30 percent of their team is active in any given month.

-This means that if you have a team of 1,000 distributors, at most 300 of them order in any given month.
-The other 700 do NOTHING.
+This means that if you have a team of 1,000 distributors, at most 200 to 300 of them order in any given month.
+The other 700 to 800 do not order anything.

 This is a VERY important statistic to know.
 Do not overlook it.
 Ask around.
 Most people won’t tell you the truth because they believe it will scare you off (or they don’t know the answer themselves).

-Most people will quit doing the business within their first year, but if they keep ordering the products because they want to, you know the company has great products.
+Most people will quit doing the business within their first 90-days, but if they keep ordering the products because they want to, you know the company has great products.

-Find out the answers to this question before you get involved with any company.
+Find out the answer to this question before you get involved with any company.

 What percentage of the company’s total revenue is paid out in bonuses each month?
 From what I’ve studied in the industry, that number is normally somewhere between 35 and 45 percent.
 On average, a rep will earn about 5 to 8 percent of their total team’s volume.

 No company can pay out 100%.
 They have overhead and expenses, just like any other business.
-That being said, you want a company that rewards its distributors fairly, while still having products that are priced competitively.
+You want a company that rewards its distributors fairly, while still having products that are priced competitively.

 Example Income Prediction with a MLM Company